RavensbourneWebMedia/Web-development-workshop/sessions/04/README.md

 * The quality of your drawings and handwriting doesn't matter.
 No need to use rulers either.
 Remember, *there is no such thing as a badly drawn wireframe*.

+* Heads up: these are not throw-aways!
+Make sure you keep all your paper wireframes and scan / take pictures of them.
+These will document how your idea is evolving and **you will be marked on this**.

 # Critique